Winmark Co. (WINA) To Go Ex-Dividend on November 9th

 Winmark Co.
-(NASDAQ:WINA) announced a None dividend on Wednesday, October 14th, Zacks reports.
-Investors of record on Wednesday, November 11th will be paid a dividend of 3.25 per share by the specialty retailer on Tuesday, December 15th.
-The ex-dividend date is Monday, November 9th.
+(NASDAQ:WINA) announced a quarterly dividend on Thursday, October 15th, Wall Street Journal reports.
+Stockholders of record on Wednesday, November 11th will be given a dividend of 0.25 per share by the specialty retailer on Tuesday, December 1st.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.61%.
+The ex-dividend date of this dividend is Monday, November 9th.

-Winmark has raised its dividend by 143.2% over the last three years and has raised its dividend annually for the last 1 consecutive years.
+Winmark has increased its dividend payment by 143.2% over the last three years and has raised its dividend every year for the last 1 years.

-Winmark (NASDAQ:WINA) last released its earnings results on Wednesday, July 15th.
-The specialty retailer reported $1.33 earnings per share (EPS) for the quarter.
+Winmark (NASDAQ:WINA) last posted its quarterly earnings data on Wednesday, July 15th.
+The specialty retailer reported $1.33 earnings per share for the quarter.
+The firm had revenue of $12.39 million during the quarter.
 Winmark had a negative return on equity of 306.43% and a net margin of 43.68%.
-The business had revenue of $12.39 million for the quarter.

-Separately, BidaskClub downgraded Winmark from a “buy” rating to a “hold” rating in a report on Wednesday.
+Separately, BidaskClub cut Winmark from a “buy” rating to a “hold” rating in a research report on Wednesday.

 Winmark Corporation operates as a franchisor of 5 retail store concepts that buy, sell, trade, and consign merchandise primarily in the United States and Canada.
 The company operates through two segments, Franchising and Leasing.
 Its franchises retail stores operate under the Plato's Closet, Once Upon A Child, Play It Again Sports, Music Go Round, and Style Encore brand names.